Today, I want to share some valuable information about how to increase retention in your MLM Business.

 Light a fire in the basement and watch everyone above them get motivated.
-Always work with the newest distributors at the deepest level in your organization.
+Always work with the newest, most excited distributors at the deepest level in your organization.

 Tip # 8: Have Realistic Expectations

 Next, you need to realize that you will have to invest time and money building up your skills and attitude.
-Switching from employee to entrepreneur is a big transition.
+Switching from employee to entrepreneur is a big transition for most people.
 Being a network marketing professional requires a certain skill-set.
-It will take most people at least three to five years to do that.
+It will take most people at least three to five years of part-time effort to do that.

 In conclusion, these are eight simple ways to increase retention in your MLM business.
 Of course, most people will still drop out of the business, regardless of what you do to support them.
 However, if you do the things mentioned above, you will retain more people than you would if you didn’t do these things.

-Remember this, even retaining 5 to 10 percent more of your team than you normally would can have a HUGE positive impact on your bonus check.
+Remember this, even retaining five to ten percent more of your team than you normally would can have a HUGE positive impact on your bonus check.